n8r0n/image-rotation-sample/README.md

 # image-rotation-sample
-An example project for iOS image view rotation
+An example project for iOS image view rotation (project built for iOS 8 and Xcode 6.3)

 Based on the Stack Overflow question [answered here](http://stackoverflow.com/a/11242492/119114)